-- Sexually explicit play or behaviour or age-inappropriate knowledge; - · Anal or vaginal discharge, soreness or scratching; - Reluctance to go home; - Inability to concentrate, tiredness; - Refusal to communicate: - Thrush, persistent complaints of stomach disorders or pains; - Eating disorders, for example anorexia nervosa and bulimia; - Attention seeking behaviour, self-mutilation, substance abuse; - Aggressive behaviour including sexual harassment or molestation; - Unusual compliance;
+- Sexually explicit play or behaviour or age-inappropriate knowledge; - Anal or vaginal discharge, soreness or scratching; - Reluctance to go home; - Inability to concentrate, tiredness; - Refusal to communicate: - Thrush, persistent complaints of stomach disorders or pains; - Eating disorders, for example anorexia nervosa and bulimia; - Attention seeking behaviour, self-mutilation, substance abuse; - Aggressive behaviour including sexual harassment or molestation; - Unusual compliance; - Regressive behaviour, enuresis, soiling;

-- Regressive behaviour, enuresis, soiling; - Frequent or open masturbation, touching others inappropriately; - Depression, withdrawal, isolation from peer group; - Reluctance to undress for PE or swimming; or - Bruises or scratches in the genital area.
+- Frequent or open masturbation, touching others inappropriately; - Depression, withdrawal, isolation from peer group; - Reluctance to undress for PE or swimming; or - Bruises or scratches in the genital area.

-4. SEXUAL EXPLOITATION
+4. EXPLOITATION

-Child sexual exploitation occurs when a child or young person, or another person, receives "something" (for example food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) as a result of the child/young person performing sexual activities, or another person performing sexual activities on the child/young person.
+Child Sexual Exploitation occurs when a child or young person, or another person, receives "something" (for example food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) as a result of the child/young person performing sexual activities, or another person performing sexual activities on the child/young person.

-The presence of any significant indicator for sexual exploitation should trigger a referral to children's social care.
+The presence of any significant indicator for sexual exploitation should trigger a referral to Birmingham Children's Trust.
 The significant indicators are:

-- Having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity); - Entering and/or leaving vehicles driven by unknown adults; - Possessing unexplained amounts of money, expensive clothes or other items: - Frequenting areas known for risky activities; - Being groomed or abused via the Internet and mobile technology; and - Having unexplained contact with hotels, taxi companies or fast food outlets.
+- Having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity); - Entering and/or leaving vehicles driven by unknown adults; - Possessing unexplained amounts of money, expensive clothes or other items: - Frequenting areas known for risky activities; - Being groomed or abused via the Internet and mobile technology; and - Having unexplained contact with hotels, taxi companies or fast food outlets. - Missing for periods of time (CSE and County Lines)